 This is because your landlord or estate agent will probably be happy to write a letter for you for free.

-As we discuss in our article “Is a Housing Report or Property Inspection report required for a UK spouse visa or partner visa in 2021?“, a housing report is not something that is normally required but there are some situations in which it is advised to do so.
+As we discuss in our article “Is a Housing Report or Property Inspection report required for a UK spouse visa or partner visa in 2024?“, as well as in part 1 of our free video series, a housing report is not something that is normally required, but there are some very limited situations in which it is advised to do so.

 Total cost: £0-£90+